RHYME11/Calculators/README.md

 | BEM(↑) | Output         | eg, e2fm2 | Transition strength.
 De-excitation.
 Require: Ji >= 0 && Jf <= 0                                                                                                       |
 | BWu(↑) | Output         | W.u.      | Weisskopf Estimation De-excitation.
 Require:Ji >= 0 && Jf <= 0                                                                                                        |

+**Note:** At least one of the following values must be provided: `t1/2`, `BEM`, or `BWu`.
+The program will automatically calculate the missing value(s) based on the input.
+If only `t1/2` is provided, both `BEM` and `BWu` will be estimated using the Weisskopf approximation.

 #### ⚠ Important Input Formatting Warning ⚠

-When providing input values, **do not leave any empty spaces between true input values**.
+1. When providing input values, **do not leave any empty spaces between true input values**.
 All columns before a valid input must be explicitly filled.

 ✅ **Correct Example:**
 | #A  | Mult | Er   | t1/2 | br | Ei    | Ji  | Ef | Jf | BEM | BWu |